reverofsuturb/UnderstandingRegex/UnderstandingRegex.md

 ### Anchors
 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`

 Anchors in regex expressions signify the beginning and end of strings within an expression.
 In our expression we see the `^` at the beginning as well as the `$` symbol at the end, these are our anchors, since we are looking for an e-mail this is capturing the whole statement as one.
+The `/` at the beginning and the end of our statement are not anchors, regex expressions are literals and need to be wrapped with these.

 ### Quantifiers
 `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`